alexiglad/alexiglad.github.io/_posts/2026-07-02-exposure_bias.md

 It turns out there's a fundamental reason that modern generative models are trained this way, and getting rid of this nastiness is not easy.

-Our paper on Explorative Modeling will demonstrate a new way of generative modeling that enables solving this, so more on the challenge of exposure bias is coming very soon :)
+Our paper on [Explorative Modeling](https://alexiglad.github.io/blog/2026/explorative_modeling/) demonstrates a new way of generative modeling that enables solving this, check it out :)